mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 &#128997; **[Luminosity Calibration](https://download.arxiv.org/pdf/2201.13291v3.pdf)**: Grad-CAM salieny values reflect the impact on class score as much as random values.
 Evaluated on a ResNet50 model and CUB-200-2011 dataset.

-&#129000; **[Mean IoU](https://www.nature.com/articles/s42256-022-00536-x)**: Grad-CAM's saliency overlaps the most with the ground truth pathologies as compared to other saliency methods (integrated gradients, Grad-CAM++, Eigen-CAM, DeepLift, LRP, and Occlusion) but performs worse than a human benchmark.
+&#129000; **[Mean IoU](https://www.nature.com/articles/s42256-022-00536-x)**: Grad-CAM saliency overlaps the most with the ground truth pathologies as compared to other saliency methods (integrated gradients, Grad-CAM++, Eigen-CAM, DeepLift, LRP, and Occlusion) but performs worse than a human benchmark.
 Evaluated using CNNs on CheXpert chest x-ray images.

+&#129000; **[The Pointing Game](https://arxiv.org/pdf/1608.00507.pdf)**: Grad-CAM's most salient feature was in the ground truth approximately the same as amount as other saliency methods.
+However, its most salient feature was in the ground truth less than human localization.
+Evaluated using CNNs on CheXpert chest x-ray images by [Benchmarking saliency methods for chest X-ray interpretation](https://www.nature.com/articles/s42256-022-00536-x).

 ## Citation